bridgecrew-perf6/arm-template-functions-deployment/zip-deploy-run-from-package/README.md

 It is recommended to set appSettings `WEBSITE_RUN_FROM_PACKAGE=1`, to allow Zip package deployed with ZipDeploy to mount as read-only virtual filesystem directly without deflating or extracting.
 The advantage is to allow atomic and reliable deployment (no more files being locked).

-The following example shows declartion of ZipDeploy extension in site resources along with the recommended WEBSITE_RUN_FROM_PACKAGE appSetting:
+The following example shows declartion of ZipDeploy extension in site resources along with the recommended WEBSITE_RUN_FROM_PACKAGE appSetting (Please include rest of the existing app settings in the template to preserve them):

 ```json
 {